Chagrilled/P4-DandoriDesktop/readme.md

 <summary>To Do List</summary>

 - ❌ Legend
-- ❌ Read other objects/placeables
+- ✅ Read other objects/placeables
+- 🚧 Support all object AI.
+This is a huge task.
 - 🚧 Teki editor
 - ✅ Save to AGL
 - ✅ Integrate with deployment tools